-My interests lie at the intersection of nonlinear dynamics, stochastic analysis, and mathematical modeling.
-In my graduate studies, I worked on functional differential equations, studying growth rates and blow-up of solutions in deterministic and stochastic systems with memory.
-More recently, I have focused on applying mathematical methods to build and analyze models in applications and I have ongoing interdisciplinary collaborations with colleagues in ecology, developmental biology, and epidemiology.
-Mathematically, my applied projects involve studying the dynamics of stochastic particle systems, and partial and integro-differential equations.
+My interests lie at the intersection of nonlinear dynamics, stochastic analysis, and mathematical modelling.
+During my graduate studies, I worked on functional differential equations, examining growth rates and blow-up of solutions in both deterministic and stochastic systems with memory.
+More recently, I have focused on applying mathematical methods to build and analyse models in applications, and I have ongoing interdisciplinary collaborations with colleagues in ecology, developmental biology, and epidemiology.
+Mathematically, my applied projects involve studying problems in dynamical systems, stochastic particle systems, and partial and integro-differential equations.

 Collaborators: